zkytony/cos-pomdp/README.md

 and then do the following instructions inside it.
 You can set up X11 forwarding to enable GUI inside docker.

 Note on dependencies: `requirements_snapshot.txt` contains a dump of the installed pip packages at the time when the experiments were conducted.
-COS-POMDP should work if you choose to install the latest versions of those packages that contain security vulnerability fixes (e.g. for [Pillow](https://snyk.io/vuln/pip:pillow)), with minor changes when interfacing with those packages, as long as the functionalities of those packages are preserved.
+You don't have to install dependencies through this file.
+Just follow the steps below.
+COS-POMDP should still work with the latest versions of those packages that contain security vulnerability fixes (e.g. for [Pillow](https://snyk.io/vuln/pip:pillow)), with minor changes when interfacing with those packages, as long as the functionalities of those packages are preserved.